hyperledger/besu-docs/docs/Concepts/Node-Types.md

     Fast synchronization time may increase because Besu picks new pivot blocks, or because peers prune the world state before it completes downloading.

-    To improve performance, or if the fast synchronization is taking a long time to complete, use [`--fast-sync-min-peers`](../Reference/CLI/CLI-Syntax.md#fast-sync-min-peers) to increase the number of peers to at least 8.

 !!! tip

     You can observe the `besu_synchronizer_fast_sync_*` and `besu_synchronizer_world_state_*`